-Once you're familiar with all of the awesome properties of biothane, you may have decided to invest in a leash or a long line.
+Once you're familiar with all of the amazing properties of biothane, you may have decided to invest in a Leash or Long Line.
 With so many width and length options, it can be hard to figure out what will work best for you and your dog.
 Here are some sizing guidelines that will hopefully be helpful!

 How Our Sizing Works

-At High Tail Hikes, we organize our leashes and long lines into three categories - Small, Medium, and Large.
+At High Tail Hikes, we organize our Leashes and Long Lines into three size categories - Small, Medium, and Large.
 This sizing refers to the width of the biothane material.
 Small leashes and long lines are 3/8" wide, Medium are 1/2" wide, and Large are 3/4" wide.
 Each size also utilizes a different size clasp.

-As a general guideline, we recommend that Small leashes and lines are used for dogs between 5 and 30 pounds, Medium for dogs 30-60 pounds, and Large for dogs over 60 pounds.
-These are simply guidelines that we feel will work well for most dogs, based on our experience and feedback from customers.
+As a general guideline, we recommend Small for dogs between 5 and 30 pounds, Medium for dogs 30-60 pounds, and Large for dogs over 60 pounds.
+These size are simply guidelines that we feel will work well for most dogs.
 Each dog and handler is different and has different needs and sensitivities, so take your unique situation into account.

 Break Strength - Will My Line Break?

 A note on break strength: these size/weight ranges are NOT safety ranges based on the break strength of biothane.
-Biothane is incredibly strong - tested at a 1000 pound break strength for every 1" of width.
+Biothane is incredibly strong, with a tested 1000 pound break strength per inch of width.
 Even the thinnest biothane has a break strength of many hundreds of pounds.
 If you are using an intact, undamaged leash or line, you do not need to worry about your line breaking - even with the most determined pulling.
-That said - YOU are ultimately responsible for the safety of your dog no matter what equipment you use.
-Please inspect your leash, hardware, and equipment regularly - and consider a safety strap or double back up if you are working with a heavy puller, a dog with reactivity, or simply for peace of mind.
+That said - you are ultimately responsible for the safety of your dog, no matter what equipment you use.
+Please inspect your leash, hardware, and equipment regularly, and consider a Safety Strap and a Waist to Leash Strap for back up if you are working with a heavy puller, a reactive dog, or simply for peace of mind.

 What to Consider